Single Touch Payroll (STP) Guide

 Single Touch Payroll (STP) is the electronic lodgement of payroll advice to the Australian Tax Office (ATO).
 Your payroll software will need to be STP-compliant to send this data either directly or through a Transport Provider.

 Single Touch Payroll in Australia first went live in July 2018 with businesses that included 20 or more people.
-At the turn of the new financial year in July 2019, Single Touch Payroll will be required by all small-to-medium businesses.
+At the turn of the new financial year in July 2019, Single Touch Payroll is required by all small-to-medium businesses.

 Have you read in the news the multiple reports about businesses being fined for underpaying workers?